adnanebnz/algeria-eats-old/README.md

 ## TODO

-1 - SET MORE FILTERS IN TABLE AND SORT
+1 - implement script to see password

 2 - Add communes

-3 - modify index page and auth pages
+3 - write unit tests

+4 - image upload when creating a product and modifying it

-4 - add google analytics
+5 - add google analytics

-5 - implement script to see password

-6 - write unit tests